-My 5 Day New England Fall Road Trip Itinerary
+My Five Day New England Fall Road Trip Itinerary

-What unfolded was a whirlwind adventure through Massachusetts, Vermont, New Hampshire, Maine, and Rhode Island.
+What unfolded was a whirlwind adventure through Massachusetts, Vermont, New Hampshire, and Maine.

 Every minute was accounted for, and while there are a few things I’d tweak for next time, it was the perfect introduction to New England’s autumn.